Aliases for WASH1 Gene

 GeneCards Summary for WASH1 Gene

 WASH1 (WAS Protein Family Homolog 1) is a Protein Coding gene.
+Among its related pathways are Endocytosis.
 GO annotations related to this gene include actin binding and alpha-tubulin binding.

 UniProtKB/Swiss-Prot for WASH1 Gene